michelesr/thesis/src/intro.md

-a boost in the quality of the development process and final product could be obtained with the application of automated software testing, and, at the same time, it decided to change the way applications are developed and deployed, shifting from a traditional approach, to a containerized one.
+a boost in the quality of the development process and final product could be obtained with the application of automated software testing, and, at the same time, it decided to change the way applications are developed and deployed, shifting from a traditional development and deploying approach, to a containerized one.

 ## Organization